|The internet shows an incorrect date for this poster as 1883. The correct poster date in 1892.|

-Scientists, meteorologists, and engineers who considered themselves at the forefront of the science of ballooning at the end of the 19th century were busy preparing exhibitions and lectures for their colleagues and for the general public who were soon to attend the 1893 Columbian Exposition (the Chicago World's Fair).
+Scientists, meteorologists, and engineers who considered themselves at the forefront of the science of ballooning at the end of the 19th century were busy preparing exhibitions and lectures for their colleagues and for the general public who were soon to attend the 1893 World's Columbian Exposition in Chicago.

 At the same time, Jules Juvenet, president of the French company Gabriel Yon Ballooning, was planning a balloon spectacle, featured in the poster, which threatened to undermine advocates' best efforts at legitimizing the growing process of aeronautical science.

-At the second launch two days later, only 50 people showed up; five days after that, Captain Julhes and engineer Grurier (see inserts at top and bottom of poster) quit the company.
-A few days later, Juvenet was arrested and charged with larceny.
+At the second launch two days later, only 50 people showed up; five days after that, Captain Julhes and engineer Grurier (see inserts at the top and bottom of poster) quit the company.
+A few days later, Juvenet was arrested and charged with larceny (theft of personal property).